NiKu-24/Deneme-IDiscover/docs/SRS.md

 19. [Supporting Information](#19-Supporting-Information)

 ## 1. Introduction
-This document provides a detailed Software Requirements Specification (SRS) for the development of a mobile application designed to offer users a seamless experience with three main modes: FLOW, ORGANIZED, and FUN.
+This document provides a detailed Software Requirements Specification (SRS) for the development of a mobile application designed to offer users a seamless experience with three main modes: FLOW, PLAN, and FUN.

 ## 2. Purpose
 The purpose of this document is to outline the requirements for the mobile application, ensuring a clear understanding of its functionalities and constraints.